Best Online Bachelor’s in Special Education Programs

 - On-Campus Requirements: Online special education degrees typically do not require students to step foot on campus.
 But some may require students to meet in-person on occasion.
 Programs also sometimes require students to complete practicums or internships, which they must complete on campus or in-person at specific locations.

 Colleges hold either regional or national accreditation.
 Two-year and four-year colleges and universities typically receive regional accreditation, which is more prestigious than national accreditation.
 And vocational and technical schools generally receive national accreditation.
 The accreditation process serves to validate the quality of education offered at colleges or in programs.
 Schools undergo the accreditation assessment process on a voluntary basis.

 Choosing an online special education degree from a college that holds regional accreditation allows them to receive federal financial aid and transfer credits.
 Regionally accredited colleges may not accept transfer credits from nationally accredited colleges.
-Also, employers tend to look more favorably on graduates with degrees from regionally accredited colleges.

 Programs also receive accreditation.
 Online special education degree programs may receive accreditation from the National Council for Accreditation of Teacher Education or the Teacher Education Accreditation Council.
 The Department of Education (ED) and Council for Higher Educational Accreditation (CHEA) oversee accrediting agencies that grant accreditation to schools and programs.
 To find a list of accredited schools or accreditors, visit ED's website or CHEA's website.